burlachenkok/burlachenkok.github.io/_posts/2024-02-19-EF21-reloaded-paper-has-been-accepted-to-ICLR-2024.md

 You can access the paper on arXiv through the following link: [https://arxiv.org/abs/2402.10774](https://arxiv.org/abs/2402.10774).

-Collaborating with my co-authors, [Elnur Gasanov](https://elnurgasanov.com/), [Peter Richtárik](https://richtarik.org/), has been an immensely experience for me.
+Collaborating with my co-authors, [Elnur Gasanov](https://elnurgasanov.com/), [Peter Richtárik](https://richtarik.org/), has been an immense experience for me.
-Only our collective effort brings this paper to the life.
-Without their hard work of all us, I believe the completion of this research would not have been possible.
+Only our collective effort brings this paper to life.
+Without the hard work all of us, I believe the completion of this research would not have been possible.
 We look forward to sharing our findings and insights at [ICLR 2024](https://iclr.cc/) !

 # Abstract